-In the estimation of the Company's management, there has been no material change in the business environment in which it operates, as described in last year's board of directors' report (as of December 31, 2016).
-Following are macroeconomic indicators that are relevant to all of the operations in Israel, based on the publications of the Central Bureau of Statistics:
+In the estimation of the Company's management, there has been no material change in the business environment in which it operates, as described in last year's board of directors' report (as of December 31, 2017).
+Following are macroeconomic indicators that are relevant to all of the operations in Israel, based on the publications of the Central Bureau of Statistics5:

-- Indicators of the market's activity in Q1/2018 show that the Israeli market continues to grow.
-In 2017 the real growth rate was approx. 3.4%. - As of the beginning of 2018, Israel's population slightly exceeds 8.5 million.
+- According to the macro-economic forecast of the research division of the Bank of Israel of January 2019, the indicators of the market's activity show that the Israeli market is continuing to grow.
+In 2018 the growth rate is expected to reach approx. 3.4% and growth at the same rate is expected in 2019. - As of the beginning of 2019, Israel's population is approx. 9 million.
 The population growth rate is among the highest in OECD countries at approx. 1.9% per year (thanks to the high birth rate and an increase in life expectancy).
-According to population growth forecasts, in the middle of the next decade Israel's population will total approx. 10 million, and in 2035 Israel will have more than 12 million residents. - The workforce unemployment rate is low at approx. 3.7%, as of January 2018. - The (known) Consumer Price Index (CPI) increased by approx. 0.3% in 2017.
-The Bank of Israel interest rate remained unchanged at 0.1% throughout the entire year. - The Prime interest rate remained unchanged at 1.6%. - As set forth in detail below, the income-producing real estate sector in Israel maintained stability in 2017 both in terms of demand and in terms of rent levels and occupancy rates, continuing the trend that characterized 2016.
+According to population growth forecasts, in the middle of the next decade Israel's population will total approx. 10 million, and in 2035 Israel will have more than 12 million residents. - The workforce unemployment rate is low at approx. 4.3%, as of January 2019. - The (known) Consumer Price Index (CPI) increased by approx. 1.2% in 2018.
+The Bank of Israel interest rate is up this year and as of the Report Release Date, is 0.25%. - The Prime interest rate is up 0.15% to a rate of 1.75%. - As set forth in detail below, the income-producing real estate sector in Israel maintained stability in 2018 both in terms of demand and in terms of rent levels and occupancy rates, continuing the trend that characterized 2017.